US senator visits home of imprisoned Bahrain rights activist

 Murphy had been in the kingdom for the annual Manama Dialogue security conference.

-- Canadian air safety official urges removal of key software from Boeing 737 MAX
+Bahrain’s government and the U.S. Embassy in Manama did not respond to requests for comment Sunday.

-Bahrain’s government, Murphy’s office and the U.S. Embassy in Manama did not respond to requests for comment Sunday.
+Rajab has been detained since June 2016 and later convicted on internationally criticized charges over comments he made on Twitter and in a TV interview.
+His detention comes amid a widespread crackdown on all dissent in Bahrain, home to the U.S. Navy’s 5th Fleet.

-Bahrain, off the coast of Saudi Arabia, is home to the U.S. Navy’s 5th Fleet.
+A major figure in Bahrain’s 2011 protests that saw tens of thousands from the country’s majority Shiite population and others demand greater rights from the Sunni-led monarchy, he is also the co-founder and president of the Bahrain Center for Human Rights and a founding director of the Gulf Center for Human Rights.